yxh9876/Xuhang94470/final_project_part1.md

 # Outline
 ## High-level summary
-The United States and China started the trade war in .
-Since then, what has happened to the import and export between these two countries?
+The United States and China started the trade war in 2018.
+This project will inspect the trade war's impact on various aspects of these two countries and prove that it has caused a lose-lose situation.

 ## Project structure
 1. a timeline visualization of important events in the trade war.